Skip to main content

 • Develop friendships in which peer pressure to engage in high-risk activities is not present.

-The clinician can also discuss with the youth that it may be awkward for a new or existing partner to ask questions about diabetes.
-They can be concerned about saying something that sounds foolish or ignorant.
-The youth with diabetes should not take silence as a lack of caring.
-For the young person with diabetes, it is a matter of inviting those they care about into their personal space: talk to others about what they experience living with diabetes, what it feels like to have a hypo- or hyperglycemic episode, and what a partner can do to help in these situations (CDN, 2019a).
+The clinician can also discuss the potential awkwardness shown by a new or existing partner, who may be concerned about saying something that sounds foolish or ignorant.
+The youth with diabetes should not take silence as a lack of caring; they can instead talk to others about what they experience living with diabetes, what it feels like to have a hypo- or hyperglycemic episode, and what a partner can do to help in these situations (Almekinder, 2020).

-Diabulimia is an eating disorder behavior in which insulin use is intentionally restricted to lose weight.
-It is estimated that 30%–40% of young females with T1D reduce insulin therapy to lose weight, with the highest incidence of this behavior in those between the ages of 15–30 years (Weiner, 2017; ADA, 2020b).
+Diabulimia is form of bulimia in which insulin use is intentionally restricted to lose weight.
+It is estimated that 30%–40% of young females with T1D reduce insulin therapy to lose weight, with the highest incidence of this behavior in those between the ages of 15–30 years.
 Adverse side effects associated with diabulimia include:

 • Dehydration